ravibhagavandas/amazon-freertos/vendors/microchip/boards/GettingStarted_With SAME70.md

 # Getting Started with the Microchip SAME70 Xplained Ultra

 This tutorial provides instructions for getting started with the Microchip SAME70 Xplained Ultra.
-Microchip provides two solutions with FreeRTOS
+Microchip provides three solutions with FreeRTOS

 1. Secure Element based Wired Solution with ECC608
+2. Secure Element based Wi-Fi (Wireless) solution with ECC608 and
-2. Wired only solution (NVM Based).
+3. Wired only solution (NVM Based).

 If you do not have the following components, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0h0000077I6TEAU/SAM-E70-Xplained-Ultra-Evaluation-Kit).